OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 }
 ```

-With the above code, one can select files in the File Explorer and upon clicking the default "Select" action button, the selected keys will be output to the Browser's console.
+To invoke the `onSuccess` callback, click the default "Select" action button.
+The keys of any selected files will then be output to the Browser's console.

+### 2. Attach an onCancel callback

+The `onCancel` callback is invoked when a user cancels a select action via the default "Cancel" action button.

 #### Cancel Callback

 The `onCancel` prop expects a function that receives an `Error` as its only argument upon selection of the default "Cancel" action button.
-Building upon our previous example, an example usage of the prop is:
+Building upon our previous example, an example implementation of the `onCancel` prop is:

 ```jsx
 class App extends React.Component {